dsmrreader/dsmr-reader/docs/faq.rst

 *How do I obtain my API key for Prowl?*

-After you have downloaded Prowl and signed up for an account you should be able to `login to your account <https://www.prowlapp.com/login.php>`_.
+After you have downloaded Prowl and signed up for an account you should be able to `login to your Prowl account <https://www.prowlapp.com/login.php>`_.
 Now go to "`API Keys <https://www.prowlapp.com/api_settings.php>`_", you should see an overview of your current API keys if you have any.
 To create an API key for the DSMR-reader, input a name and click **"Generate Key"**.

 .. image:: _static/faq/notifications-prowl-create-key.png